 SPACE10 is a research and design lab on a mission to design better and more sustainable ways of living.
-We do this by exploring projects and solutions that pertain to food, shared housing, digital interfaces and more.
+We do this by exploring projects and solutions that pertain to sustainable food, shared living, digital interfaces and more.
 Our work has resulted in a number of awards, including making FastCompany’s list of Most Influential Design Companies 2019.

 As the editor, I co-run our owned media channels—communicating our projects while creating and commissioning original content that sparks conversations around how to design better living.
 I also act as editor for our research reports, where we academically deep dive into the topics that influence our work.
 And as a copywriter, I dabble in everything from editing cookbooks to writing in-app experiences.
-I’m also part of the Program team, which means I help conceptualise and execute SPACE10 events in-house and abroad.

 In particular, I focus on writing about the socioeconomic challenges around ensuring equal access to ‘better’ living.
 I also host lectures and am available for public speaking engagements pertaining to SPACE10.

 Future Food Today is a collection of delicious and sustainable recipes from the SPACE10 Test Kitchen that help us eat better—for ourselves and the planet.
 Released in May 2019, it’s our first cookbook and the result of months spent testing recipes from our Test Kitchen at home and abroad.
 At its core, Future Food Today is a tangible vision for what the sustainable kitchen of tomorrow may look like.
 Uniting technology, science and food, this cookbook keeps both people and planet in mind.

 I acted as the Editor of Future Food Today—writing all content, shaping all storytelling and working closely with the design team to ensure our recipes are clear, tangible but still full of heart.